InRobots/MarsScapes/README.md

 # MarsScapes
 We release MarsScapes, the first panorama dataset for Martian terrain understanding.
 The dataset contains 195 panoramas of Mars surface with fine-grained annotations for semantic and instance segmentation, facilitating high-level scene understanding of Martian landforms and further enhancing the navigability of rovers over rough terrains in large areas.
 Note: Limited by the file size, we temporarily submit the first half of MarsScapes (i.e. from 122_1 to 527_1) as a representative subset.
 All samples will be provided soon.

-For segmentation performance of learning-based methods on this dataset, please check our paper:
+For segmentation performance of learning-based methods on this dataset, please check our papers:

 [Liu, H., Yao, M., Xiao, X., & Cui, H. (2023).
 A hybrid attention semantic segmentation network for unstructured terrain on Mars.
 Acta Astronautica, 204, 492-499.](https://www.sciencedirect.com/science/article/abs/pii/S0094576522004064)